 This second edition consists of 478 pages of text, diagrams and graphs

 and the accompanying interactive CD contains over 650 photos and 7 video clips.

-Overnight mail is $18.30, only one book can be sent in their envelopes.
+Overnight mail is $18.30, but only one book can be sent in the envelope.

 Priority mail (2-3 business days) $5.60 for one book.

 This 500+ page book was designed as a "How and Why Book,"

 informing readers not only how to manage their macropods effectively

 but why their management should be conducted in a certain manner.

 Author David McCauley's focus in writing this book is to provide the proper information